PIH/petl/README.md

 # TODO:

+* Add ability to load (initial + updates) to jobs and datasources from external location (eg. url)
+* Add ability to check for updates to existing jobs and datasources from external location

 * Provide web services and/or a web application that enables a broad range of users to:
-** View the details of the various jobs and the history of their execution ** View the last update date and current status of the Pipeline(s) ** Kick off an update of the pipeline(s)
+** Check for updates to current configuration based on source + version ** Load updates to current configuration if available ** View the details of the various jobs and the history of their execution ** View the last update date and current status of the Pipeline(s) ** Kick off an update of the pipeline(s)